Director of Studies: Dr Zoe Jacques

 Pre-Interview Admissions Assessment

-All students applying to the University of Cambridge for Education must sit a pre-interview admissions assessment.
+All students applying to the University of Cambridge for Education must sit a pre-interview admissions assessment called the Arts-Humanities Admissions Assessment (AHAA).
 This will take place in your school, college or local testing centre on 30 October 2019.
 The same assessment is used regardless of which College you have applied to.
-Information about the Admissions Assessment will be published here once available.
-The Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
+The Arts-Humanities Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

-- All Education applicants applying in 2019 must be registered to take the Education Admissions Assessment by 18:00 UK time on 15 October 2019.
+- All Education applicants applying in 2019 must be registered to take the Arts-Humanities Admissions Assessment by 18:00 UK time on 15 October 2019.
 See how to be registered.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.